Children and Teens: Consent Laws and Marriages

 Effects of Early Marriages

-Early marriages can have long-term negative effects on the physical, emotional, and psychological well-being of children.
+Early marriages can have long-term adverse effects on the physical, emotional, and psychological well-being of children.
 Girls who are married off at a young age are more likely to experience poverty, lack of education, and limited opportunities for personal growth and development.
-Early married boys also face challenges in terms of their education and future prospects.
+Early married boys also face challenges in terms of their education and prospects.

 Progress in Ending Child Marriages